Pre/Post Procedure

 Radiofrequency Ablation (RFA) of the Spine is a minimally invasive procedure that uses controlled heat energy to target and deactivate specific nerves responsible for transmitting pain signals.
 By interrupting these signals, RFA can provide long-lasting relief for individuals suffering from chronic back or neck pain, particularly due to facet joint arthritis or other degenerative spinal conditions.

-After the procedure, it's normal to experience mild soreness.
-To manage discomfort, use ice packs and take any prescribed medications.
-Some patients may experience a temporary increase in pain before noticing improvement, which is a normal part of the healing process.
-Avoid strenuous activities for 48 hours to allow the treated area to settle, although no incision care is necessary since RFA does not involve incisions.
+After the procedure, mild soreness is normal—use ice packs and take medications as needed for comfort.
+Some patients may experience a temporary increase in pain before improvement, which is a normal part of the healing process.